-- 2.1 Aside from the Treasury Management Policy Statement and Practices, Treasury Management and Annual Investment Strategy and the Minimum Revenue Provision Policy Statement, there are several key internal documents which influence the strategic direction of the council and these are listed below. - The Business Plan which gets refreshed annually and has three themes around People, Place and Economy. - The Council's Strategic Narrative which identifies three 'big goals' around financial discipline and commercialism, a flexible and change-ready workforce and providing an integrated and community-focused service offer. - The Commercial Strategy (see Appendix 1). - The Asset Management Strategy and Action Plan. - Also important are the main financial reports: the Statement of Accounts, the Medium Term Financial Plan (MTFP) and the Revenue Estimates and Capital Programme.
+- Aside from the Treasury Management Policy Statement and Practices, Treasury Management and Annual Investment Strategy and the Minimum Revenue Provision Policy Statement, there are several key internal documents which influence the strategic direction of the council and these are listed below. - The Business Plan which gets refreshed annually and has three themes around People, Place and Economy. - The Council's Strategic Narrative which identifies three 'big goals' including commercial and environmental awareness, a flexible and change-ready workforce and providing an integrated and community-focused service offer. - The Commercial Strategy (see Appendix 1). - The Asset Management Strategy and Action Plan. - Also important are the main financial reports: the Statement of Accounts, the Medium Term Financial Plan (MTFP) and the Revenue Estimates and Capital Programme.